splunk/public-o11y-docs/rum/rum-rules.rst

 *********************************************************************

 .. meta::
-   :description: Splunk RUM automatically groups URLs together based on default rules that capture errors and metrics, such as page load and route change duration, JavaScript errors, back-end errors, and Web vitals to name a few.
+   :description: Write custom rules to group URLs based on criteria that matches your business specifications, and organize data to match your business needs.
+Group URLs by both path and domain.

 What are custom rules in Splunk RUM?
 ================================================